 - Colocation facilities: Reduce the time taken for orders to reach the exchange.
 A reduction in a half millisecond is a big improvement in HFT trading strategies.

 - Tick by tick data: Create order book of any depth using tick by tick data

 - Normal vs. Bucket feed: Subscribe to only a few instruments for which you require the data

 - High Capacity Interactive Lines: Send up to 400 messages every second to exchange

-- Smart Order Routing: Implement systems which can pick any of the multiple exchanges to send order at more favourable price
+- Smart Order Routing: Implement systems which can pick any of the multiple exchanges to send orders at a more favourable price

-- Speedy empanelment process: Streamlined processed to get your strategy empanelled at exchange
+- Speedy empanelment process: Streamlined processed to get your strategy empanelled at the exchange

 - New membership categories: Alpha category memberships available at NSE

 - Compliance: More stringent and vigilant

 These are some of the new initiatives which have taken place in NSE, the leading stock exchange in India, located in Mumbai.